 In this document, we presented deliverable 5.1, interactive visualisation components, produced under work package 5.
-Emanating from a systematic review of previous research work in precision agriculture, a total of six visualisation components have been designed, namely: time series, bar chart, histogram, radar chart, scatter plot and heatmap-based map.
-To ensure that the components can be easily reused by partners, we followed the Polymer framework which provides a JavaScript library for building web applications with custom Web Components.
+Emanating from a systematic review of previous research work in precision agriculture, a total of six most common visualisations have been designed, namely: time series, bar chart, histogram, radar chart, scatter plot and heatmap-based map.
+It should be noted that during the time of development, data and requirements for pilot partners have not yet been fixed.
+Thus, the components showcased in this deliverable are not customised using the real data from partners.
+Nevertheless, to ensure that the components can be easily reused by partners in the future, we followed the Polymer framework which provides a JavaScript library for building web applications with custom Web Components.
 Detailed explanations of the development method and framework have been presented in Chapter 2.1 and 2.2 respectively.
 We also provided sample codes for each of the components highlighting their usability.
-All of the codes have been published at the github repository of BigDataGrapes (https://github.com/BigDataGrapes-EU/visualisationcomponents).
+All of the codes github have been published at the repository of BigDataGrapes (https://github.com/BigDataGrapes-EU/visualisationcomponents).
 A manual has been provided in Chapter 3 with steps for obtaining the codes and serving the components.

 For the next deliverable, D5.2, we will soon begin developing a modular trust-aware decision support system which will provide much needed assistance for various decision-making scenarios in the grapevine-powered industry.
 The initial system will be delivered by M12 as part of deliverable D5.2.
 This system and the visualisation components presented in this document will be refined further to support upcoming use cases from partners which will further provide solutions for data analytic requirements.
-Next, we plan to connect the visualisation components with the pilot sites defined in WP8, indicating which types of visualisations components will be used for each of the pilot sites.
-This will be reported as part of the M21 deliverable.
+To be specific, in the next iteration of deliverable 5.1, we intend to use the data received from the pilot partners to customise and further improve the components and additional components that are best suited for their requirements and use cases.